 - How and why do you think this experience will meet your expectations?

-- details how you will be supervised and evaluated over the course of the summer
+- A supervision/communication plan that plans for regular meetings and explains how the student will be evaluated over the course of the experience.

-- Comment on the applicant’s character.
-What attributes will they bring to the role of researcher?
+- Comment on the student’s character.
+What attributes will the student bring to the role of researcher?

 - A panel of UR faculty and staff will evaluate complete application packages.

-- Factors that will be taken into consideration in evaluating applications include the merit of the research plan, educational impact of the research experience, and financial need.
+- Factors that will be taken into consideration in evaluating applications include the merit of the research plan and the educational impact of the research experience.
+See the complete student evaluation rubric HERE.

-- We anticipate that around 75 applicants will be offered funding.
-Each award is $2,500.
+- We anticipate that 60 applicants will be offered funding.
+Each award is $5000.

 Award recipients will be responsible for

-- Reading these linked instructions regarding tax responsibilities and direct deposit for the $2,500 fellowship.
+- Reading these linked instructions regarding tax responsibilities and direct deposit for the grant.

 International students: your award may be subject to withholding.
 Although you are likely eligible to apply for a tax refund in the spring through the IRS, please use the instructions provided to minimize any potential withholding.